Will-GuiSKJ/Bannerlord.Actus.Purus/Roadmap.md

 ### New Quests & Dialogues
 1. Add new quests, including fleshing out minor factions
-	1. Beduin Trouble: Questline for the Jawwal involving a merchant wanting retribution for poached caravans
+	1. Bedouin Trouble: Questline for the Jawwal involving a merchant wanting retribution for poached caravans
 	1. Captive Betrayer: Questline for the Legion of the Betrayed involving rescuing one of its former Legates now held prisoner by the Norther Empire

 ### Unique Custom Wanderers